Latest SeedProd News

 • Confirm password field

 As you can see, this design doesn’t have much text.
-But the headline and description it does include is quirky, friendly, and reassuring.
+But the headline and description it does include are quirky, friendly, and reassuring.

 Plus, the owl mascot points at the form, showing users where they should focus.